awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-codebuild-devicefarm-S3.md

    1. In **App**, enter the path of the compiled app package\.
 The path is relative to the root of the input artifact for the test stage\.
 Typically, this path is similar to `ios-test.ipa`\.

    1. In **TestType**, enter your type of test, and then in **Test**, enter the path of the test definition file\.
 The path is relative to the root of the input artifact for your test\.

+      If you're using one of the built\-in Device Farm tests, enter the type of test configured in your Device Farm project, such as BUILTIN\_FUZZ\.
+In **FuzzEventCount**, enter a time in milliseconds, such as 6000\.
+In **FuzzEventThrottle**, enter a time in milliseconds, such as 50\.

+      If you aren't using one of the built\-in Device Farm tests, enter your type of test, and then in **Test**, enter the path of the test definition file\.
+The path is relative to the root of the input artifact for your test\.

       The following is a list of valid values for **TestType**:
       + **APPIUM\_JAVA\_JUNIT**